Catherine-Ge/To-Do-List-and-Focus/README.md

 There are two main functions of this program, a focus spans tracker and a to-do list.

+It needs to be used with a txt file placed in the same folder as the program.

 For the focus spans tracker, it allows the user the set a goal of how many times they want to focus.